hintron/pronghorn/README.md

 ### Task 1

-I will use NodeJS to grab the language data, JSON decode it, and output the language names.
-I will log the HTTP requests as I go using a lightweight HTTP module.

-### Task 2

 I will install WAMP and use PHP to pull down tweets from Twitter.
 I will log the HTTP requests as I go using a lightweight PHP HTTP library and install it with Composer (https://getcomposer.org/).

 Rename the default www folder in WAMP to something else, and make a new www folder as a symlink to Pronghorn/task1/public/ folder using cmd (and replace with proper paths):